hd54/quiz_maker/README.md

 for example) that deals with initializing window design (method that create a generic panel from given size as parameters) to avoid some duplicates, since these classes share some similar properties which can be seen in their constructors.

+Other reflections:

+- New methods can be extracted to avoid duplicate codes.
+For example, **doAdd()** and **doEdit** share similar functionality since they also use a similar panel that receives texts typed in textbox by users.
+We can call the method **setUpUserInputs()**

+Other notes (what I think I've done well for the project):

+- Cohesion is maintained through introducing new class **ButtonWindow**.
+The class is solely responsible for all button-related panels.
+- Tight coupling does not pose too much issue.
+We actually avoid tight coupling thanks to introducing the **ButtonWindow** class as well.
+Objects of this type are instantiated within a method in **Gui**.